lexinamer/MEJO487/Class03/README.md

   - Inside each folder, add 2 **files**: "index.html", "style.css"
 - You don't have to submit this but we will be having a short timed quiz using the terminal at the start of class.
 It will primary focus on moving in and out of folders, creating folders, and creating files so practice.
 - Create your sketch for CSS Bootcamp

+### New Bootcamp deadline - September 12 at Midnight